 Please highlight your own activities here by following these brief instructions for submission.

-- In 2015-16 , the Center for the Humanities and the Public Sphere collaborated with partners at the Alachua County Library District, George A. Smathers Libraries, the Matheson History Museum, and Santa Fe College to offer a community-curated Spring Series, Imagining Florida: The Place We Call Home.
+- In Spring 2016 , the Center for the Humanities and the Public Sphere collaborated with partners at the Alachua County Library District, George A. Smathers Libraries, the Matheson History Museum, and Santa Fe College to offer a community-curated Spring Series, Imagining Florida: The Place We Call Home.

-- As part of IA’s Extension Reconsidered project, UF fielded an intercollegiate team to map our communities’ assets and barriers in promoting publicly-engaged scholarship at the faculty and student levels.
+- As part of IA’s Extension Reconsidered project, in 2014 UF fielded an intercollegiate team to map our communities’ assets and barriers in promoting publicly-engaged scholarship at the faculty and student levels.
+Read the final report here.

 - The Center for the Humanities and the Public Sphere has co-sponsored a project of the Samuel Proctor Oral History Program (SPOHP), which conducts research in the Mississippi Delta on the Civil Rights Movement in Mississippi by interviewing veteran civil rights activists and leading scholars of the movement.
 View more information on this project.